Kanahooka

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 39 operational public transport stops in Kanahooka, all of which are bus stops.
-These stops are served by 12 distinct routes, offering a total of 287 weekly passenger trips.
-Transport accessibility is rated highly, with residents typically situated 177 meters from the nearest stop.
-Predominantly residential, most residents commute outward, with cars being the primary mode of transport at 94%.
+Kanahooka has 39 active public transport stops, all of which are bus stops.
+These stops are served by 12 different routes, offering a total of 287 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents living an average of 177 meters from the nearest stop.
+Most residents commute outwards, with cars being the primary mode of transportation at 94%.
 On average, there are 1.5 vehicles per dwelling.
-According to the 2021 Census, 22.8% of residents work from home, which may be influenced by COVID-19 conditions.
+According to the 2021 Census, 22.8% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Across all routes, service frequency averages 41 trips per day, resulting in approximately 7 weekly trips per stop.
+The service frequency averages 41 trips per day across all routes, equating to approximately 7 weekly trips per stop.

 Frequently Asked Questions - Transport